YugShrivastava/go-load-balancer/README.md

 # go-load-balancer
-A simplistic load balancer made using golang
+A simplistic load balancer made using golang working on round robin